 And the last stop before heading home was an hour or two at Naka Noi Island to relax, eat, drink, and frolic in the sun.
 It was your typical island in Krabi, meaning it was so gorgeous you forgot you were on planet Earth for a moment.
 We had a wonderful time relaxing, exploring the island, and slathering ourselves in SPF 30.

-Overall, if you’re in Phuket and looking for a day out on the water, I would highly recommend any of the James Bond Island tours.
-They all cover the same essential stops – caves, kayaking, Koh Panyee, James Bond Island, and a relaxing island – and it was a day I’ll never forget.
-To figure out what else to do, check out my full itinerary.
+Overall, if you’re in Phuket and looking for a day out on the water, I would highly recommend any of the James Bond Island day trip tours available.
+They make it easy to get to Phang Nga Bay from Phuket.
+If you have any questions or comments, feel free to reach out.
+And to figure out what else to do on Phuket, check out my full itinerary.